PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Source control management is typically combined with version control.
 This enables the developer also to store previous versions of his application and reduces the risk of issues in new updates because it can roll them back in case of an error.[@TaliSoroker]

-After the development, the delivery pipeline must care for the application to be built.
+After the development, the delivery pipeline must take care for the application to be built.

 Second, there is the testing environment, in which single components can be tested.
 For that, it has to manage test data, scenarios, scripts, and associated results.
 Similar to the development environment, it must not look like the production environment.